 For this question you will need to identify areas in the wetland with different water regimes.
 You are looking for areas with different patterns of flooding or saturation.
 For example, does part of the wetland have surface ponding only for a very short time (we call this occasionally flooded or inundated) or are there areas that have surface water all year (permanently flooded)?
 The purpose is to identify the wettest water regime within different areas of the wetland unit.
 Thus, an area that is seasonally flooded, but only saturated during the field visit in the summer, would still be categorized as seasonally flooded.
-To count, the water regime has to cover more than 10% of the wetland or 1⁄4 ac.
+To count, each hydroperiod has to cover more than 1⁄4 ac if the wetland unit is 2.5 ac or larger, or if the wetland unit is smaller than 2.5 ac, the threshold is 10% of the area of the unit.
 This includes the area of streams and rivers.
-Often there is a small stream in a Depressional wetland or along the side of a Riverine one but it cannot be counted because the total area between the banks of the stream that is in the unit or in contact along one side does not meet the size threshold.
+Often there is a small stream in a Depressional wetland or along the side of a Riverine one, but it cannot be counted because the total area between the banks of the stream that is in the unit or in contact along one side does not meet the size threshold.